Camp Teen Volunteer Program

 Overview

-Camp Teen Volunteers inspire children to learn about, love, and protect animals and the environment while assisting with the day-to-day running of Conservation Camp, open to grades preK–5.
+Camp Teen Volunteers inspire children to learn about, love, and protect animals and the environment while assisting with running Conservation Camp, open to grades PreK–5.
 Through observation, training, professional development, and guidance from counselor mentors, teens will gain valuable skills as they feed their own love for animals and work with young learners.

 Camp Teen Volunteers assist counselors with the setup and takedown of activities, participate fully in activities and exploration, and create moments of fun for campers.
 Teens in this position can expect a dynamic day full of movement in a variety of weather conditions.